Generalised intermediate dimensions: Introduction

-The intermediate dimensions are an example of \emph{dimension interpolation} (discussed in \cite{Fraser2019:FractalsVI}), an area that was introduced relatively recently but which has already gathered significant interest.
-The idea is to consider two different notions of dimension and to find a geometrically meaningful family of dimensions which lie between these dimensions and share some of the characteristics of both.
-This family should satisfy the basic properties expected of any reasonable notion of dimension, share some of the properties of the two individual dimensions, and provide more geometric information about subsets than either of the two dimensions does individually.
-The hope is that, as well as being interesting to study for its own sake, dimension interpolation will help improve understanding of the two dimensions individually by illuminating why the two dimensions can give different values for certain sets.
-Another example of dimension interpolation is the Assouad spectrum, introduced by Fraser and Yu in \cite{Fraser2018-2}, which interpolates between the upper box and quasi-Assouad dimensions, giving information about the `thickest' part of the set by fixing relative scales.
-A more general class of dimensions, variously called the \emph{$\phi$-Assouad dimensions, $\Phi$-dimensions} or \emph{generalised Assouad spectra}, were also introduced in \cite{Fraser2018-2}, greatly developed by Garc{\'{i}}a, Hare and Mendivil in \cite{Garcia2020}, and further studied in \cite{Garcia2019-2,Troscheit2019}, with a version for measures studied in \cite{Hare2020}.
-They are defined by fixing the relative scales in more general ways than for the Assouad spectrum, and lie between the upper box and Assouad dimensions, giving more refined geometric information about sets whose quasi-Assouad dimension is less that the Assouad dimension.
-Philosophically, the $\Phi$-intermediate dimensions are to the intermediate dimensions what the $\phi$-Assouad dimensions are to the Assouad spectrum, and the condition that the intermediate dimensions of a set are discontinuous at $\theta = 0$ can be seen as parallel to the condition that the quasi-Assouad dimension of a set is less than its Assouad dimension.
-Indeed, the $\phi$-Assouad dimensions were part of our original motivation for considering the $\Phi$-intermediate dimensions, and many of the results in this paper have analogues for the $\phi$-Assouad dimensions in \cite{Garcia2020}.
+The intermediate dimensions are an example of \emph{dimension interpolation}, an area which was introduced relatively recently but has gathered significant interest.
+For a survey of this topic we refer the reader to~\cite{Fraser2021-1}.
+The idea is to consider two different notions of dimension and find a geometrically meaningful family of dimensions which lie between them and share some characteristics of both, but provide more information about sets than either does in isolation.
+The hope is that, as well as being interesting in its own right, dimension interpolation can help illuminate why for some sets the two endpoint dimensions can give different values.
+A different example of dimension interpolation is the Assouad spectrum, introduced by Fraser and Yu in~\cite{Fraser2018-2}, which lies between the upper box and Assouad dimensions, giving information about the `thickest' part of the set.
+A more general class of dimensions were also introduced in~\cite{Fraser2018-2}, greatly developed by Garc{\'{i}}a, Hare and Mendivil in~\cite{Garcia2020}, and further studied in~\cite{Garcia2019-2,Troscheit2019,Hare2022randomass, HarePreprintrandomass2}.
+They are defined by fixing the relative scales in more general ways than for the Assouad spectrum, thus giving more refined geometric information about sets whose quasi-Assouad dimension is less that the Assouad dimension.
+These Assouad-like dimensions were part of our original motivation for considering the $\Phi$-intermediate dimensions.